Catala-specific questions

 How are dates and durations handled?

-This question reveals the subtle tricks behind date computations in the Gregorian
+1st?
+This question reveals the subtle tricks behind date computations in the

-calendar.
-The variable number of days in a month and leap years cause ambiguities
+Gregorian calendar.
+The variable number of days in a month and leap years cause

-are resolved influences the outcome of administrative automated decisions, which
+ambiguities are resolved influences the outcome of administrative automated

-is why we have been very cautious in Catala about this topic.
-Our motivations
+decisions, which is why the Catala team has been very cautious about this topic.

-and design choices are outlined in a scientific article;
+The motivations and design choices are outlined in a scientific

-that lets the user choose how to round ambiguous dates computations.
+user choose how to round ambiguous dates computations had to be implemented.

 Otherwise, dates in Catala are standard dates in the Gregorian calendar, precise to the day (and not more).
 Durations are a combination of a number of days, months and/or years.
 See the language reference for more details.